giacomotomasi/camera3D_xyzrgb/README.md

 ### To keep in mind
 The processing algorithms are tuned to this specific application example.
 You need to set proper parameters for your own application.
 You can change such parameters from */config/detector.yaml* file.

+Also, the last version takes into account a camera mounted on a robot and considers a transform between frames.
 ### Improvemets
 Further improvement will cover fancier code structure and more filtering algorithms.